-There are 18 cities with more than 12,000 retail food facilities in San Diego County, including over 6,000 restaurants.
+There are 18 cities with more than 13,800 permanent retail food facilities in San Diego County, including over 8,100 restaurants.
 Any person operating a retail food facility (including vending vehicles or a catering business) is required by law to apply for and obtain a valid public health permit.
-Our Environmental Health Specialists conduct more than 27,000 food facility inspections each year.
+Our Environmental Health Specialists conduct more than 32,000 inspections at these food facilities each year.

-Find out more how DEH protects public health in this brief video clip.
+Find out more how DEHQ protects public health in this brief video clip.

 FOOD FACILITY INSPECTIONS

 FHD conducts risk-based inspections, which means we focus on items that strongly affect food safety and foodborne illness.
 In a risk-based inspection, issues such as handwashing, food temperatures, and dishwashing are more important than a missing light bulb or a broken tile.